-Each of Hope Ginsburg’s long-term projects build community around learning.
+Each of Hope Ginsburg’s long-term projects builds community around learning.
 Her work is by turns collaborative, cooperative, and participatory.
 These artworks are made with peers, students, scientists, members of the public, and experts with knowledge from outside of the field.
 Rooted in first-hand experience, Ginsburg’s projects are invested in the socially transformative potential of knowledge exchange.
-Her practice is interdisciplinary, social, and concerned with the well-being of humans and other species on our shared, troubled planet.
-Ginsburg has exhibited nationally and internationally at venues such as MoMA PS1, MASS MoCA, Institute for Contemporary Art at Virginia Commonwealth University, Wexner Center for the Arts, Kunst-Werke Berlin, Contemporary Art Center Vilnius, the Baltimore Museum of Art, SculptureCenter, and the Mercosul Biennial in Porto Alegre Brazil.
-She is the recipient of an Art Matters Foundation Grant and a Virginia Museum of Fine Arts Fellowship.
-Her 2020 solo exhibition Sponge Exchange at the University of South Florida Contemporary Art Museum was awarded an Art Works grant from the National Endowment for the Arts as well as support from The Andy Warhol Foundation for the Visual Arts.
+Her practice is interdisciplinary, social, and concerned with the well-being of humans and other species on our radically changing planet.
+Ginsburg has exhibited nationally and internationally at venues such as MoMA PS1, MASS MoCA, Institute for Contemporary Art at Virginia Commonwealth University, Wexner Center for the Arts, University of South Florida Contemporary Art Museum, Kunst-Werke Berlin, Contemporary Art Center Vilnius, the Baltimore Museum of Art, SculptureCenter, and the Mercosul Biennial in Porto Alegre, Brazil.
+She is the recipient of an Art Matters Foundation Grant and a Virginia Museum of Fine Arts Fellowship and her work has received support from the National Endowment for the Arts and The Andy Warhol Foundation for the Visual Arts.
 Ginsburg has attended residencies such as the Robert Rauschenberg Residency, the Skowhegan School of Painting and Sculpture, the Wexner Film/Video Studio and The Harbor at Beta Local.
 Her work has appeared in the New York Times, the Wall Street Journal, Hyperallergic, and Artforum.
+Ginsburg holds a Bachelor of Fine Arts in Sculpture from the Tyler School of Art and a Master of Science in Visual Studies from the Massachusetts Institute of Technology.
 She is an Associate Professor at Virginia Commonwealth University School of the Arts and lives and works in Richmond, Virginia with her partner and collaborator Joshua Quarles and their three cats.